steveperrycreative/sass-partial-manager/README.md

 }
 ```

-`sass_directory` is the full path to where you want your partials to be added
+- `sass_directory` is the full path to where you want your partials to be added (make sure these directories exist).
-`stylesheet_filename` is the name of your main Sass entry point file (defaults to styles.scss)
+- `stylesheet_filename` is the name of your main Sass entry point file (defaults to styles.scss).

 You can also override the stylesheet name on the command line.